Pierre-Auguste Renoir

 -

-Author: Pierre-Auguste RenoirStyle: ImpressionismOriginal Title: Portrait de Mademoiselle Irène CahenType: PaintingTechnique: OilMedium: CanvasYear: 1880Located at: E.G. Bührle Foundation, SwitzerlandThis portrait, along with two others, were commissioned by the girls' father, a well-known Jewish banker.
+Author: Pierre-Auguste RenoirStyle: ImpressionismOriginal Title: Portrait de Mademoiselle Irène CahenType: PaintingTechnique: OilSupport: CanvasYear: 1880Located at: E.G. Bührle Foundation, SwitzerlandThis portrait, along with two others, were commissioned by the girls' father, a well-known Jewish banker.
 Renoir had already worked on portraits for Jewish families in Paris, however, Irene's father did not adequately appreciate the work and paid very little for it.

 The painting itself demonstrates exquisiteness, delicacy in composition, and enhances the innocence and femininity of the girl.
 The green background of the bush makes the main figure stand out with her white dress and reddish hair.
 The well-achieved tones of the white dress combine with the bluish color of the eyes and the hair ribbon.